Rukmini Bhaya Nair

 Rukmini Bhaya Nair is a linguist, poet, writer and critic of India.
 She won the First Prize for her poem kali in the "All India Poetry Competition" in 1990 organised by The Poetry Society (India) in collaboration with British Council.
 She is currently a professor at Humanities and Social Sciences department of the Indian Institute of Technology Delhi (IIT Delhi).
-Nair is known for being a trenchant critic of the Hindutva ideology and the religious and caste discrimination that it promotes.
+Nair is known for being a critic of the Hindutva ideology and religious and caste discrimination in India.

 Biography

-Rukmini Bhaya Nair is Professor of Linguistics and English at of Humanities and Social Sciences department of IIT, Delhi.
+Rukmini Bhaya Nair is Professor of Linguistics and English at Humanities and Social Sciences department of IIT, Delhi.
 She received her Ph.D. from the University of Cambridge in 1982 and is internationally recognised for her work in the areas of linguistics, cognition and literary theory.
 In 2006, Nair received a second honoris causa doctoral degree from the University of Antwerp, Belgium.